Death toll rises to 92 in blaze at coronavirus ward in Iraq

 The prime minister called the catastrophe “a deep wound in the consciousness of all Iraqis.”

+Authorities at one point said the fire was caused by a short circuit.
+Another official said the blaze erupted when an oxygen cylinder exploded.
+The officials were not authorized to talk to the news media and spoke on condition of anonymity.

+In April, at least 82 people — many of them coronavirus patients or their relatives — were killed in a fire at a Baghdad hospital that broke out when an oxygen tank exploded.
+Iraq’s health minister resigned over the disaster.

-In the holy city of Najaf, the dead were laid to rest.
-Mourning families stood over coffins in the mosque to say one last prayer.
+In the holy city of Najaf, the dead from Nasiriyah were laid to rest.
+Mourning families stood over the coffins at a mosque to say one last prayer.

 Their tears were tinged with anger, with some saying the disaster could have been prevented.
 They blamed both the provincial government and the central government in Baghdad.